Rikke Munck Petersen

 Research and practice

-She researches methodologies addressing the body´s sensorium, a more dynamic, sequential, transient and aesthetic spatial approach towards landscape transformation and an extended sensory awareness in relation to design and planning processes.
+She researches methodologies addressing the body´s sensorium, the role of experience and sensation, and a more dynamic, sequential, transient and aesthetic spatial approach towards landscape transformation and an extended sensory awareness in relation to design and planning processes.

-For four years at UCPH-IGH, she has pioneered in the field of sensory analysis, conception, media mediations, especially film, and its co-creating role in place-based design and planning.
-Her current main research focus is sensory large-scale analysis and design and the embedded performativity capacity of drone filming to stir a sensory and affectivity reoriented planning practice in order to qualify the hybrid of natural and human-made landscapes.
+At UCPH-IGH, she has pioneered in the field of sensory analysis, conception, media mediations, especially film, and its co-creating role in place-based design and planning.
+Her current main research focus is multi-sensory large-scale analysis and design and the embedded performativity capacity of drone filming to stir a sensory and affectivity reoriented planning practice in order to qualify the hybrid of natural and human-made landscapes.

-Rikke is part of the research groups 'Landscape Architecture and Urbanism' and 'Spatial Change and Planning' and part of the organizing group for the Copenhagen Landscape Lectures series.
+Rikke is member of the IGN Study Board, part of the research groups 'Landscape Architecture and Urbanism' and 'Spatial Change and Planning' and in thd organizing group for the Copenhagen Landscape Lectures series.

 Rikke has been teaching in Architectural schools since 2000.
 From 2012 at UCPH-IGN she has as course responsible initiated, planned and conducted design studio teaching at bachelor and master level and supervised bachelor, master thesis students and PhD-students.
-She is engaged as co-teacher in currently Geodesign and Course in Philosophy of Science .
+She is engaged as co-teacher in currently in the master course Theory & Methods in Landscape Architecture .
 Her current courses as course responsible are:

 BSc Practice and Aesthetics in Landscape Architecture – Studio (HVÆS), 15 ECTS